johnowhitaker/personal_site/essays/iabied.md

 - Humans do well at intelligence (steering and predicting) which gives us immense power
 - LLMs and other AIs are 'grown not crafted'
 - Training for an objective leads to acting like you 'want' something - e.g. chess AI 'wants' to protect its queen
-- Optimising to an objective can lead to weird 'wants' - e.g. peacock feathers, non-reproductive sex in the case of evolution.
+- Optimizing to an objective can lead to weird 'wants' - e.g. peacock feathers, non-reproductive sex in the case of evolution.
 - An ASI's "wants" are likely to be extremely weird and not good for humans
 - We'd lose in a fight against ASI that wanted something different to us

-Part 2: One specific, fictional example, to help people kinda maybe visualize how something bad could go down, without just waving hands at "some magic-like super-smart thing we don't understand hits us out of left field". (review: There are other, better tales in this genre.)
+Part 2: One specific, fictional example, to help people visualize how a bad scenario could go down, without just waving hands at "some magic-like super-smart phenomenon we don't understand hits us out of left field". (review: There are other, better tales in this genre.)

-Part 3: There are lots of things that make this problem very hard: we only get one try, takeoff might happen fast, this is a relatively new science (he compares it to alchemy), people are racing towards it anyway, believing it's better they try first, people are afraid to be alarmist, it would take pretty drastic measures to stop it.
+Part 3: There are lots of pieces that make this problem very hard: we only get one try, takeoff might happen fast, this is a relatively new science (he compares it to alchemy), people are racing towards it anyway, believing it's better they try first, people are afraid to be alarmist, it would take pretty drastic measures to stop it.

 I think it's well-written, and will reach lots of people with the ideas that Eliezer and co have been worried about for decades, ideas which are suddenly feeling a lot more pressing in light of the rapid AI advances of today.
 A lot of the steps in the argument are hard to argue with.
-They clearly took great care to communicate things like reasoning model training in a way that is mostly accessible to non-tech folks.
+They clearly took great care to communicate technical ideas like reasoning model training in a way that is mostly accessible to non-tech folks.

 ## So Are We Doomed?